Chatter ring: 2011 revival

 The toys were originally popular in the 1990s, and had a revival in 2011 when Apple Activities Educational Toys hosted the Hawke's Bay Chatter Ring Reunion in Hastings.
 Prizes were awarded in a lucky dip as well as for winners of a number of categories such as best performance, oldest verifiable ring, youngest player and oldest player.

-Toshiaki Sasaki, recognized as the world's number one chatter ring player visited New Zealand for a twelve-day tour to support and promote the re-release of the rings.
-The chatter ring has been played with by Mayor of Invercargill Tim Shadbolt.
+Toshiaki Sasaki, recognised as the world's number one chatter ring player, visited New Zealand for a twelve-day tour to support and promote the re-release of the rings.
+The chatter ring has been played with by the former Mayor of Invercargill Tim Shadbolt.

 A new generation of chatter rings was launched by Murray Potts who described the unveiling of his newly developed and produced jitter rings as a case of "what goes around comes around".
 Potts had previously made them commercially, working out of Japan.
 He later worked with a toy maker in Taiwan to produce the new jitter rings and along with Hawaii, both New Zealand and Taiwan became the first locations to experience the toy.